 Here in Mason City, the preserved beauty of the past enhances a modern-day lifestyle.

 As the largest city in the region, Mason City is the culture, entertainment and economic center of North Iowa.
 Conveniently located 120 miles north of Des Moines and 135 miles South of Minneapolis/St. Paul, vibrant shopping, delicious dining, and lively community events are all part of everyday life.
-Combined with quality schools, picturesque neighborhoods, and excellent employment opportunities, you quickly see why Mason City is a great place to call home.
+Combined with quality schools, picturesque neighborhoods, access to great healthcare, and excellent employment opportunities, you quickly see why Mason City is a great place to call home.

 You’ll find homes for every taste and budget.
 Our vibrant, walkable downtown basks in natural beauty throughout every season of the year.
 Add that to the low cost of living and unique quality of life, and you’ll soon see how easy it is to fall in love with Mason City.